amplience/dc-delivery-sdk-js/README.md

 });
 ```

-If you need to support old browsers a legacy version of the bundle is provided, however we strongly recommend using a tool like [babel](https://babeljs.io/) in your project to compile the sdk to your exact browser requirements.
+If you need to support old browsers a legacy version of the bundle is provided, however we strongly recommend using a tool like [babel](https://babeljs.io/) in your project to compile the SDK to your exact browser requirements.

 ### Configuration options